random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 confidence put in them was growing along with increasing complexity.

 Could we have a simple definition that would help us go in the first sprint?
 I don't know.
-After 2 hours, most of room energy was gone, some people were still arguing about semantics and we had to cut the discussion.
+After 2 hours, most of the room energy was gone, some people were still arguing about semantics and we had to cut the discussion.

 Learnings from today: